MWarrenAI/ParseTool/README.md

 ### Bugs and Fixes

-- Minor spelling errors and changes to the code to suit a new XML file
-- A generic Pickle file is to be made
+As of 12.05.2022:
+The Program will not work without a fully made Pickles.xml schema and data: I intend to generate one for the purposes of testing.

 #### Known Bugs

+- Minor spelling errors and changes to the code to suit a new XML file.
-- Pickle File yet to have contents
+- Pickle File yet to have contents.

 #### Possible Improvements

-- Add Pickle File Contents
+- Add Pickle File Contents.

+#### Fixes

+- Removed code irrelevant to current schema planned.

 ### First Time Running Instructions